qingziyu7/qingziyu7/README.md

 ## Hi there 👋
+# About Me

+👨‍💻 **I’m a Software Engineering student**, currently enrolled in the WIF3005 Software Maintenance and Evolution course.
+My focus is on understanding how software systems can be maintained and evolved to remain sustainable, scalable, and adaptable in the long term.
 <!--
 **qingziyu7/qingziyu7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.